Mendalton/GoodSources/README.md

 # GoodSources
-Gives sources and formats for anything you want from Minecraft commands to basic programing functions.
+Gives sources and formats for anything you want from Minecraft commands to programing functions.